suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 Looks like we are getting somewhere.

-However, the clever will notice that the address of the function and the printed leaks are not the same thing.
-This is well explained in the original blogpost: lua thinks that the returned address is a double, thus the IEEE 754 representation is used for the number.
+However, the clever will notice that the address of the function and the printed leaks do not seem to match.
+This is well explained in the original writeup:

-In the blogpost, the author embarks on a riveting quest to natively transform this double in the integer binary representation needed to complete the `addrof` primitive.
+Lua thinks that the returned address is a double, thus it will use the IEEE 754 representation.

-<u>We don't need this.</u> In fact, since Lua 5.3, the interpreter supports
+Indeed, in the blogpost, the author embarks on an adventurous quest to natively transform this double in the integer binary representation needed to complete the addrof primitive.

-integer types!
+**We don't need this.** In fact, since Lua 5.3, the interpreter supports integer types!

-This makes completing the `addrof` primitive a breeze, by resorting to the native `string.pack` and `string.unpack` functions:
+This makes completing the addrof primitive a breeze, by resorting to the native `string.pack` and `string.unpack` functions:

 ```